memextech/fullstack-ai-app-template/README.md

 This is a full-stack template project for Memex to create  applications with AI!
 Check-out the pills above for some end-to-end examples.

 This template is based on a [template from Ansh & Riley](https://github.com/ansh/template-2).
-Check out more of their work at https://x.com/rileybrown_ai
+Check out more of their work at https://x.com/rileybrown_ai and https://x.com/anshnanda_

 ## Overview
 This template comes preloaded with 4 AI Apps in the pills above.
 (Note: The pills are only accessible from the template page.
 If you've cloned it to your local environment, you can access them under the `path` directory under the `</> Code` tab):